-Our Club remains committed to a strong community presence and this year has seen our players involved in over 1,000 appearances and events throughout our communities, The Deakin Cats Community Centre has seen more than 28,000 people utilising the facility on its first 18 months of operation.
+Our club remains committed to a strong community presence and this year has seen our players involved in over 1,000 appearances and events throughout our communities.
+The Deakin Cats Community Centre has seen more than 44,000 people utilising this facility since it opened in 2013.
 We understand the impact the Club can have on people's lives and are proud of the work we do in this area.